fly2abhishek/web-api-d8/slides.md

 #### Sr. Technical Architect, ACQUIA

+## About Me
+* Drupaling since 2008
+* Maintainer of modules like S3 File System, ShareThis, Migrate Upgrade and Video
+* Themer
+* Certified D7 & D8 Grandmaster

 ## What are Web Services?

-> Representational state transfer (REST) or RESTful Web services are one way of providing interoperability between computer systems on the Internet.
-REST-compliant Web services allow requesting systems to access and manipulate textual representations of Web resources using a uniform and predefined set of stateless operations.
-Other forms of Web service exist, which expose their own arbitrary sets of operations such as WSDL and SOAP
-Note: Web Services make it possible for other applications to read and update information on your site via the Web.
+>Web Services make it possible for other applications to read and update information on your site via the Web.
 REST is one of a number of different ways of making Web Services available on your site.
 In contrast to other techniques such as SOAP or XML-RPC, REST encourages developers to rely on HTTP methods (such as GET and POST) to operate on resources (data managed by Drupal).

 ## REST (Hypermedia)